Spring Into Shade Sale — Up to 40% OffShop Now →

 • Typical openness: lower openness with heavier yarns

 These fabrics can feel darker and more enclosed, but they can make a porch much more comfortable.
+World Wide Shades can recommend specific fabrics based on how close your neighbors are and which direction your patio faces — call (844) 674-2716 for a free consultation.

 Clear vinyl panels can keep wind and rain out while preserving visibility.